EPCOTFeaturedNewsParks

 There are some things everybody knows about Florida, wherever they come from in the United States.
 For one, it’s home to Walt Disney World Resort, one of the most amazing Resorts in the world.

-It’s also home to competing theme parks such as Universal Orlando Resort, SeaWorld Orlando, and many others.
+It’s also home to competing theme parks, such as Universal Orlando Resort and SeaWorld Orlando.

 People also probably know that Florida’s weather is prone to mood swings.
 One moment it’s sunny, the next, it’s raining.
 Another connotation Florida’s earned for itself is its wildlife.